 You risk a £75 fine if you drop litter.

-- even small-scale fly-tipping could cost you a £400 fine
+Even small-scale fly-tipping could cost you a £400 fine.
+You can dispose of large objects responsibly by:

 We filled more than 9,000 potholes in Thurrock between early summer and the end of 2016.
 That's over 4 times the target set by government for the whole year... and we won't stop there.